About this guide

 Look out for and participate in the annual Walk Safely to School Day which takes place throughout Australia.

-Cycling to school is also a cost-effective means of transport which reduces pollution.
-Cycling will also build children's skills and confidence as well as provide the opportunity to learn road safety and develop a healthy routine.
+Cycling to school is also a cost-effective means of transport that reduces pollution.
+It also builds children's skills and confidence as well as provide the opportunity to learn road safety and develop a healthy routine.
 Talk to your school about participating in the national Ride2School Program.
 Their website has practical advice about riding to school and a range of resources for parents, kids and teachers.

 If you can't ride or walk, public transport is more efficient and has lower costs than individual car travel.

 If reducing reliance on car travel isn't feasible, consider sharing the trips to school with other parents by car pooling.
 It's much more efficient to drive a full car and may take a little pressure off when it's your day 'off'.
-It will also reduce congestion around school at peak times—a time when accidents are more likely to occur.
+It will also reduce congestion around school at peak times.

 Whether travelling to school by foot, bicycle or by public transport, make sure kids are aware of safety issues and give them safety tips so they know and stick to relevant road rules.

 Schools and students mean computers and printer cartridges—often at home as well as at school—and that means power consumption and e-waste.
 Before you buy another computer, think about whether you really need it, how you'll use it, whether it can be recycled or re-used, and if not, how you'll dispose of it.